Why was Lauri Love arrested?

 When will we know if Lauri is going to be extradited?

-Given the importance of Lauri’s case, as the first substantive test of Theresa May’s forum bar, it is likely that permission would be granted and an appeal will be heard in the High Court.
-Lauri’s solicitor in the UK, Karen Todner, has said that the case could be taken all the way up to the UK Supreme Court and even the European Court of Human Rights in Straasbourg.
+Lauri Love’s appeal will be heard at the Royal Courts of Justice on 29 and 30 November 2017 with a ruling expected some time in the New Year.
+Given the importance of this case, as the first substantive test of Theresa May’s forum bar, it is possible that the case could be taken all the way up to the UK Supreme Court and even the European Court of Human Rights in Strasbourg.

 What happened to Lauri Love’s computers?